oneapi-src/level-zero-spec/core/PROG.md

 ```

 ### Function Attributes
-Use xeFunctionGetAttribute to query attributes from a function object.
+Use ::xeFunctionGetAttribute to query attributes from a function object.

 ```c
     ...